SWEGroup39/GatorChatApp/API_Documentation.md

 - If the **Sender ID** is not 4 digits long, the Invalid Sender ID (NOT FOUR DIGITS) message will be returned.
 - If the **Receiver ID** is not 4 digits long, the Invalid Receiver ID (NOT FOUR DIGITS) message will be returned.
 - If a message is posted with no actual text in the message the "Invalid Message: Messages cannot be empty." message will be returned.
+- For the **Create Message with Image** function, an appropriate error message will be returned if:
+    - The image cannot be retrieved.
+    - The image file is too large (the image size should be 10 megabytes or less).
+    - A shared key credential could not be made (used to connect to the Azure container).
+    - The image could not be uploaded.
 - The **"Search for Message in ALL/ONE Conversation(s)"** functions must have a valid message that exists in the database, or else "No messages found." will be returned.
 - An **Internal Server Error** will be returned if there are errors regarding the database connection or the query itself.
 - If all requirements are met, either a single user object or a slice of user objects will be returned along with a successful console log message.